uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 - Most common format types: "Format_Types" in Frequency spreadsheet
 - Most common format standardized names: "Format_Names" in Frequency spreadsheet
 - Formats at high risk: TBD [currently only in the Department reports]

+### Background and Method

+There are no visuals in this section.
+Update the number of types and standardized names from the standardize_formats.csv